MicrosoftDocs/learn/learn-pr/student-evangelism/web-development-101-functions/includes/3-parameters.md

-To make a function more reusable you'll often want to pass information into it.
+To make a function more reusable, you'll often want to pass information into it.
 These inputs are called **parameters**.

 Let's say we wanted to change our `displayGreeting` function from the last example to be able to greet a specific person, instead of printing "Hello, world!" each time we call the function.
 We can use a parameter to specify the name.
 A parameter (also sometimes called an argument), is additional information sent to a function.